gosub-com/Zurfur/README.md

     @a = type(x=1, y=2)
     Log.Info("X={a.x}, Y={a.y}")   // Prints "X=1, Y=2"

+## Interfaces

+Zurfur uses Rust style traits with static dispatch in most cases.
+However, types can implement interfaces without resorting to `impl Interface for Type` provided there are no ambiguities and the interface doesn't require associate types.
+When you see an interface, think Rust style traits even though it looks like C# style syntax.

 ### New, Equality, Clone, and Drop

 The `new` function is the type constructor.
 It does not have access to